A mother feeds her child at the UNICEF-supported Anjerak nutrition center in Kabul.

 UNICEF works with partners around the world to support child nutrition — and to end child malnutrition — to give every child a chance to grow up healthy and strong.

-Ending child malnutrition is critical to achieving Sustainable Development Goal 2, a commitment by the global community to end hunger and malnutrition in all forms.
-For a number of economic, political and social reasons, however — a global food crisis linked to the war in Ukraine, other prolonged conflicts, supply chain issues, runaway inflation — the world is not on track to meet this goal.
+Ending child malnutrition is critical to achieving one of the key Sustainable Development Goals for 2030, SDG 2, a shared commitment by the international community to end hunger and malnutrition in all forms.
+For a number of economic, political and social reasons — and multiple food crises linked to conflicts and climate impacts — the world is not on track to meet this goal.

 What is malnutrition?

 Malnutrition in children manifests in a few different ways.
-There is undernutrition, sometimes called hidden hunger, a matter of poor diet.
-Over 340 million children under age 5 suffer from deficiencies that delay growth, weaken their immune systems and impair brain development.
+There is undernutrition, sometimes called hidden hunger, a matter of poor diet that can delay growth, weaken a child's immune system and impair brain development.
+Over 190 million children under age 5 worldwide are affected by undernutrition.

 There is child stunting, when a child is short for his or her age.
-An estimated 144 million under age 5 are stunted, or too short for their age.
 These children risk lasting effects on their cognitive development, hindering their ability to learn and contribute fully to society.

 There is child wasting, when a child is significantly underweight.
-Worldwide, an estimated 47 million children are suffering from wasting disease, which is life-threatening.
-These children require immediate treatment and care to survive.
+Wasting disease is life-threatening, and children suffering from it require immediate treatment and care to survive.

 Children who are overweight are also considered malnourished.
-Globally, there are approximately 38 million children under age 5 who are overweight.
-Their numbers are increasing around the world, particularly in middle-income countries, largely due to increased consumption of processed foods that are high in fat, sugar and salt.
+The number of overweight children is increasing around the world, but particularly in middle-income countries, largely due to increased consumption of processed foods that are high in fat, sugar and salt.

 All forms of malnutrition threaten a child's ability to survive and thrive.
 Well-nourished children do better in school, are better able to participate in their communities and are more resilient against disease, disasters and other emergencies.